jfasch/jfasch-home/trainings/log/detail/2020-05-12/index.rst

 Data scientists often use a *distribution* named `Anaconda
 <https://www.anaconda.com/>`__ which brings the standard Python
-installation and a large pre-packaged set of external extensions [#anaconda_r]_ .
-If you are already used to Anaconda, then I don't object.
+installation and a large set of set of pre-packaged external extensions [#anaconda_r]_ .
+If you are already familiar with Anaconda, then I don't object.

 Programming Environment
 .......................